Home Spotlight 22 Benefits To Negotiate Other Than Salary

 Beyond convenience, a flexible schedule can make you more productive and satisfied with your job.

-When you can plan and do your work during the times you’re most alert and focused, leading to efficiency and a greater sense of accomplishment.
+When you can plan and do your work during the times you’re most alert and focused, it will lead to increased efficiency and a greater sense of accomplishment.

 2. Vacation Time